Climate change, fire and their implications for species

 Climate change and fire

-In Canada, fire occurrence is somewhat random.
-However, we are seeing an overall increase in the frequency, duration and intensity of forest fires in Canada, the U.S. and around the world.
+We are seeing an overall increase in the frequency, duration and intensity of forest fires in Canada, the U.S. and around the world.
 Climate change is expected to change the regional availability of water, with some areas becoming more prone to drought, which will put them at risk for more severe burns.

 Impacts of fire on wildlife species